Fees & Payment Options

 Extended Health Medical Plans

 RSW – Registered Social Worker is a designation available to social workers with a Bachelor’s, Master’s or Doctoral degree in social work, providing they also meet other professional standards.
 RSWs are members of the BC College of Social Workers.
-Richard Marquez , Meena Hukam and Karen Tennock and John Segui are our RSW here.
+Richard Marquez , Meena Hukam and Karen Tennock are our RSW’s here.

 Before you contact us:

 You must contact your plan provider to determine whether your plan covers our services.
-Most plans do not cover all three of these designations so it’s important to know what coverage you have before you contact us.
+Not all plans cover both designations so it’s important to know what coverage you have before you contact us.

 1. Which designation does your plan cover?